 Why Kitty Hawk Kites is Different

-Kitty Hawk Kites Hang Gliding School is unique; there's no other way to say it.
+Kitty Hawk Kites Hang Gliding School is unique; there’s no other way to say it.
 With programs specifically designed to build better pilots, you can easily excel when you dedicate yourself to the sport.
-The instructors at Kitty Hawk Kites have one goal: to get a person happily, confidently and safely at all costs.
+The instructors at Kitty Hawk Kites have one goal: to get a person flying happily, confidently and safely at all costs.
 This took this mentality with me every day I was out on the dunes.
-I just wanted my students to experience the joy of without constraint.
+I just wanted my students to experience the joy of flight without constraint.

 Instructors